Foundation Year – when you haven’t obtained your secondary school certificate

 You can graduate from a separate college and then decide you want to apply to a different school to complete your degree.
 In this case, you will not get a student loan to cover the Foundation year.

 Alternatively, you can also choose your college beforehand, complete a Foundation Year and continue your studies in the same school.
-This way you only have to pass the final exam and you get priority in the recruitment process.
+This way you only need to pass the final exam and you get priority in the recruitment process.
 You are also entitled to get a student loan.

 We suggest you choose the second path – your path to success – and we are happy to help you with it.